XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 IndicatorDescriptionEvaluation

-Risk management toolsStop loss, take profit, negative balance protection, 2FA; advanced on most platforms4/5
+Risk management toolsStop loss, negative balance protection, advanced order types, 2FA enabled for platform and withdrawals5/5

 Regulatory compliance